-If you can’t provide a qualifying French guarantor, you may be asked to pay up to twelve months rent upfront.
+A guarantor is a requirement that many landlords insist on whenever a new rental property is being applied for.
+It is a common way for landlords to ensure the new tenant is reliable.
+If you can’t provide a French guarantor, you may be asked to pay up to twelve months rent upfront.
 This can leave less bargaining power if something goes wrong in your accommodation.

 Who can be my guarantor?

-Finding someone to act as a French guarantor can be a difficult obstacle in the process of securing somewhere to rent in France.
-There are several requirements that a guarantor must meet listed below:
+Finding someone to act as a French guarantor can be an obstacle in the process of securing your accommodation in France.
+Here are examples of the requirements that a guarantor must meet:

 - Have a good credit history

-- Have a monthly salary of three times your rent
+- Have a monthly salary of 3 to 4 times your rent

 - Be a French resident